Alert Strategies¶

 After clicking the filter button, the system will automatically retrieve the fields of the current workspace and set filter conditions in the form of key:value

-fields have an AND relationship.
+fields are in AND relationship.

 You can configure filter conditions in the following two ways: